 Pantheon ♥♥♥, fantastically preserved after two thousand years of standing, sits on noisy Piazza della Rotonda ♥ and is a most extraordinary monument both on the outside and inside, a vast cylindrical dome equal in radius and height.
 Its only source of light used to be the circular opening in the roof, and the floor is tilted in a way to properly manage the rain that enters through that oculus (watching the rain fall down inside Pantheon is an interesting sight).
 The tomb of Raphael and sarcophagi of Italian monarchs line the perimeter of the magnificent building.

 Most of the other attractions from the Ancient Roman times are situated in the southern part of the city core.
 Colosseum ♥♥♥ does not require much introduction, of course, and it’s an awesome sight to behold.
-Touring it is a fascinating experience, although this is one place where you need to start using your imagination to form a picture of how the things were millenia ago.
+Touring it is a fascinating experience, although this is one place where you need to start using your imagination to form a picture of how things were millennia ago.
 You’ll have to rely on your imagination even more on your visit to the Roman Forum ♥♥ – there are a number of columns, even a couple of porticoes, still standing here or there, and the well-preserved arches of Titus and Septimius Severus, but a person not highly attuned to the subject of ancient history will mostly see ruins around a field strewn with blocks of stonework.

 The Arch of Constantine ♥ is another well-preserved artifact of the Empire, and there are a few more worthwhile attractions of that era nearby, the Palatine hill ♥, with its ruins of the patrician palaces, the Trajan’s Forum, with its majestic column and the market complex that we only looked at from the outside, and the vast Baths of Caracalla ♥ complex, with fragments of original floors and mosaics on display.